xo/usql/README.md

 ## Building

-When building `usql` via `go get`, `go build`, or `go install`, only drivers for PostgreSQL, MySQL, SQLite3 and Microsoft SQL Server will be enabled by default.
-Other databases can be enabled by specifying appropriate build tags for their [database drivers][Database Support].
+When building `usql` with `go`, only drivers for PostgreSQL, MySQL, SQLite3 and Microsoft SQL Server will be enabled by default.
+Other databases can be enabled by specifying the build tag for their [database driver][Database Support].
 Additionally, the `most` and `all` build tags include most, and all SQL drivers, respectively:

 ```sh
 # install all drivers